 As you can see above, the Ink Business Preferred offers an incredible sign-up bonus, and huge 3x points earning categories.
 But the benefits of this card go way beyond that.

-Let’s look at some of the other benefits this card offers, ranging from car rental coverage to an amazing cell phone protection plan (in all cases you’ll want to consult your cardmember agreement for full details):
+Let’s look at some of the other benefits the Ink Business Preferred offers, ranging from car rental coverage to an amazing cell phone protection plan (in all cases you’ll want to consult your cardmember agreement for full details).

 Ink Preferred Cell Phone Protection

-Get up to $600 per claim in cell phone protection against covered theft or damage for you and your employees listed on your monthly cell phone bill when you pay it with your Chase Ink Business Preferred.
-Maximum of three claims in a 12 month period with a $100 deductible per claim.
+With the Ink Business Preferred, get up to $600 per claim in cell phone protection against covered theft or damage for you and your employees listed on your monthly cell phone bill when you pay it with your Chase Ink Business Preferred.
+You can have a maximum of three claims in a 12 month period with a $100 deductible per claim.

 Ink Preferred Car Rental Coverage